-ABC circulation figures: Newspapers in February sales decline
+ABC circulation figures: Solid June sales for newspapers despite annual decline

 More on this topic: Newspapers and magazines